rizac/me-compute/README.md

 [PYPATH]/bin/python [MEPATH]/cli.py report [ROOT]
 ```

-`[ROOT]/mecomputed/` is the input directory where processed data has to be scanned
+`[ROOT]/mecomputed/` is the input directory where processed data
-and report generated.
-It must just be the same given in the
+has to be scanned and report generated.
+It must just be the same
-process routine (see details above).
-The report will scan each
+given in the process routine (see details above).
+The report will
-process directory in it and create a '.html' file for each
+scan each process directory in it and create a `.html` file for
-'hdf' found.
+each `hdf` found.

 The program does not overwrite existing HTML unless the -f option
-is given (type as usual
+is given (type
 `[PYPATH]/bin/python [MEPATH]/cli.py report --help` for details)